daniellerch/daniellerch.github.io/stego/aletheia/identify-en.md

 <br>
 ## Bitmaps

-In bitmaps, there is a possibility that the LSB-R or LSB replacement technique was used.
+In bitmaps, there is a possibility that the LSB replacement technique was used.
 For this technique there is a family of very reliable attacks, known as structural attacks.
 Therefore, it is a good idea to start with a couple of structural attacks.